patrick-huyphan/lsicvx/README.md

     + reduce result

 Need more package for full app processing:
-    + parsing text data to matrix
+    + Data preparation: parsing text data to matrix, remove stop work, build VSM
     + transform matrix to new space and query

+Need run with configuration from file

 #Spark
 Spark config: